 - The entire path followed by customer leading to conversion

 The purpose is to understand: What’s working for your business?
 And how can you leverage information to improve marketing strategy?
-To get the answers, start with attribution modelling.
+To get the answers, start with attribution modeling.

 Every effort made by marketer is to generate leads and improve ROI.
-And attribution modelling
+And attribution modeling

-Attribution modelling is a system to track how a customer interacted with your brand before making a purchase.
+Attribution modeling is a system to track how a customer interacted with your brand before making a purchase.
 And then help you decide where you should put your efforts to further increase revenue.

 Businesses have to set aside a budget for advertising.
-With attribution modelling, marketers can check the user’s behaviour throughout the various touchpoints and put most credits (money) where required.
+With attribution modeling, marketers can check the user’s behaviour throughout the various touchpoints and put most credits (money) where required.

 What are the Different Touch Points?